akka/akka/akka-docs/general/supervision.rst

 the message even if at the time of registration the target is already dead.

-Monitoring is particularly useful if a supervisor cannot simply restart its children and has to stop them, e.g. in case of errors during actor initialization.
+Monitoring is particularly useful if a supervisor cannot simply restart its children and has to terminate them, e.g. in case of errors during actor initialization.
 In that case it should monitor those children and re-create them or schedule itself to retry this at a later time.